bbstilson/bbstilson.github.io/_posts/2018-04-18-encrypting-files-with-node.md

 layout: post
 title: Encrypting Files With Node
 categories: [Javascript, Encryption]
-excerpt: "Building a CLI which will compress and encrypt a file using a password, and then decrypt and uncompress that file using that same password."
+excerpt: Building a CLI which will compress and encrypt a file using a password, and then decrypt and uncompress that file using that same password.
 ---

 _I received good feedback from some kind Reddit users who pointed out that there are a few implementation errors.
 You can read the thread [here](https://old.reddit.com/r/javascript/comments/8doo5t/lets_encrypt_files_with_node/).
 If you're coming from little to no knowledge on encryption, there is still a lot you can learn in this article, but don't use the code you find here in a production system.
 Without further ado…_